ramibo/dep-check-track/README.md

      <img src="images/img_3.png" alt="Your Image Description" style="width: 75%;" />

-4. Create a policy for the project : #Todo
+4. Create a policy for the project :
    - Go to Administration-> Policies Management -> click on the ```+Create Policy``` button.
    - Enter the policy name -> Create.
    - Set the Operator to Any and Violation State Warn.